SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 various aspects of Windows Presentation Foundation (WPF).

 ## Key Features:
-- Custom ORM:
+- **Custom ORM:**
   - Includes a custom Object-Relational Mapping (ORM) system.
 Automatically builds queries based on the defined models, simplifying database operations.

--	Database Management:
+- **Database Management:**
   - Supports MySQL and SQLite databases.
   - Provides a set of classes to manage database operations seamlessly.

--	MVC Pattern:
+- **MVC Pattern:**
   - Implements the Model-View-Controller (MVC) pattern.
   - Abstract classes and interfaces designed to manage the Model and Controller components effectively.

+- **Data Binding:**
+  - Despite following the MVC pattern, data binding is extensively used to simplify UI updates and interactions.

+- **Custom Controls:**
+  - Includes custom WPF controls such as Form, FormList, and SubForms, ReportViewer which are not available in standard WPF.

+- **Win32 API Integration:**
+  - Uses the Win32 API to achieve advanced functionalities that enhance the capabilities of WPF applications.

+- **Security:**
+  - Utilizes the Windows Credential Manager System to securely store and manage sensitive information such as database connection strings and passwords.

+- **Email Integration:**
+  - Allows integration of your own email service to send emails directly from the application.

+- **Excel Integration:**
+  - Provides classes to easily create and read Excel files through COM (Component Object Model).
+Supports generating reports and data export/import functionalities.

+- **Single File publishing:**
+  - The Application can be distributed as a Single File, getting around the SQLite assembly issue.